 Location: Petit Piton Point, St. Lucia

-The morning started with everyone studying for our Oceanography midterm and a simple, but delicious, breakfast of cereal.
-After our exam, we took one of our dinghies over to the beach near us where we met our taxi driver for the day, James.
-Our first stop of our island tour was a photo opportunity with Petit Piton in the background, and another few minutes down the road we stopped to visit some local vendors and bought a few souvenirs.
-We then loaded back into our taxi and set off for the Diamond Botanical Gardens, where there are mineral baths, a waterfall and some beautiful nature trails with flowers everywhere you looked.
-Our guide was extremely knowledgeable about the plants and flowers we walked past during the tour of botanical garden, telling us fun facts about the trees and flowers as well as medicinal uses for many of the plants and herbs.
-After walking to the waterfall we stopped to have lunch and some much appreciated ice cream before heading down another trail to the exit of the gardens.
+The morning started with everyone studying for our Oceanography midterm and a simple but delicious breakfast of cereal.
+After our exam, we took one of our dinghies over to the beach near us, where we met our taxi driver for the day, James.
+The first stop of our island tour was a photo opportunity with Petit Piton in the background, and another few minutes down the road, we stopped to visit some local vendors and bought a few souvenirs.
+We then loaded back into our taxi and set off for the Diamond Botanical Gardens, where there are mineral baths, a waterfall, and some beautiful nature trails with flowers everywhere you looked.
+Our guide was extremely knowledgeable about the plants and flowers we walked past during the tour of the botanical gardens, telling us fun facts about the trees and flowers as well as medicinal uses for many of the plants and herbs.
+After walking to the waterfall, we stopped to have lunch and some much-appreciated ice cream before heading down another trail to the exit of the gardens.